 The role of labor force participationQ: The current lack of job opportunities is leading many workers to drop out of or not enter the labor force.
 If labor force participation falls to 61 percent next month, are fewer or more jobs needed to maintain the current unemployment rate than if the labor force participation rate had not changed?

 A: With fewer people in the labor force, not as many jobs need to be created to maintain a given unemployment rate, so the number of jobs is lower than it would be at the higher labor force participation rate.

 Job growth and targeting an unemployment rateQ: In the previous month, the total number of jobs in the U.S. labor market changed by .
-Keeping labor force participation the same, what would the same change in jobs over the next two months imply for the unemployment rate?
+Keeping labor force participation the same, what would the same change in jobs over the next three months imply for the unemployment rate?

 A: The answer to this question is obtained by manipulating the unemployment rate to get the average monthly change in payroll employment as close to the current month's change as possible.
 The unemployment rate would be .

 Target Unemployment Rate (UR):%Average monthly change in Payroll Employment needed to achieve target UR:

 Using your mouse, move the sliders to alter the variables and see the results.

 Enter a target unemployment rate